 The Company is required to maintain a letter of credit securing an amount equal to twelve months of the current monthly installment of base rent for the term of its primary facilities lease, which ends in August 2017.
-At March 31, 2007, and December 31, 2006, restricted marketable securities of \$2.5 million were pledged as collateral for this letter of credit.
+Under certain circumstances the Company may be able to eliminate the need for the letter of credit.
+At March 31, 2008 and December 31, 2007, restricted marketable securities of \$2.7 million were pledged as collateral for this letter of credit.